ashp0/Drast/README.md

     - Set the where the binaries will be built to the build directory you made

 Then press configure and then generate.
-If all goes well, this should create a Visual Studio solution file inside the build, and all you need to do is double click the solution file, then build and run the project within Visual Studio.
+If all goes well, this should create a Visual Studio solution file inside the build directory, and all you need to do is double click the solution file, then build and run the project within Visual Studio.
 </details>

 ## Social